li-anrunze/li-anrunze.github.io/_pages/about.md

 <h2 style="text-align: center; margin-top: 0.5em; margin-bottom: 1em; text-decoration: underline; color: black;">3.
 Methodology & Findings</h2>
 <img src='images/projects/p4/gazetteer2.png' width="100%"><br /><br />
 On a methodological level, this study proposes a multi-granularity knowledge service model based on a dual-perspective approach.
 Firstly, from the provider's standpoint, we explore the incremental deconstruction of content according to different granularities.
 Secondly, from the recipient's perspective,  this study investigates how to cater to diverse needs in knowledge services based on content granularities. <br /><br />
-At the empirical validation level, using the case study of "The Impressions of West Lake in the 'Zhejiang Tong Zhi',"this study examines the scientific and practical viability of the proposed model. <br />
+At the empirical validation level, using the case study of "The Impressions of West Lake in the 'Zhejiang Tong Zhi'（《浙江通志》）,"this study examines the scientific and practical viability of the proposed model. <br />

 </div>
 <!-- ④地方志项目 完 -->